Cancer Risk Assessment and Counseling

 The scope of genetic counseling practice has expanded over the past several years to address risk assessment and genetic testing for hereditary cancer predisposition.
 Cancer risk assessment counseling has emerged as a specialized practice that requires knowledge of genetics, oncology, and individual and family counseling skills that may be provided by health care providers with this interdisciplinary training.[25,26] Some centers providing cancer risk assessment services involve a multidisciplinary team, which may include a genetic counselor; a genetics advanced practice nurse; a medical geneticist or a physician, such as an oncologist, surgeon, or internist; and a mental health professional.
 The Cancer Genetics Services Directory provides a partial list of individuals involved in cancer risk assessment, genetic counseling, testing, and other related services and is available on the National Cancer Institute's Web site.

-The National Coalition for Health Professional Education in Genetics (NCHPEG) was established in 1996 to enhance the level of general professional education about genetics.
-NCHPEG has published and updated core competencies for all health professionals.
-Building on this work, individual health professions, such as nursing and physician assistants, have developed and published core competencies specific to their profession.[35,36] A number of other organizations have also published professional guidelines, scopes, and standards of practice.[37-42]
+The National Coalition for Health Professional Education in Genetics has published and updated core competencies for all health professionals.
+Building on this work, individual health professions, such as nursing and physician assistants, have developed and published core competencies specific to their profession.[41,42] A number of other organizations have also published professional guidelines, scopes, and standards of practice.[43-47]

 Traditionally, genetic counseling services have been delivered using individualized in-person appointments.
-However, other methodologies are being explored, including group sessions, telephone counseling, and telemedicine by videoconferencing.[43-49] Additionally, computer programs and Web sites designed to provide genetics education can be successful adjuncts to personal genetic counseling services in a computer-literate population.[50-54]
+However, other methodologies are being explored, including group sessions, telephone counseling, and telemedicine by videoconferencing.[48-55] Additionally, computer programs and Web sites designed to provide genetics education can be successful adjuncts to personal genetic counseling services in a computer-literate population.[56-60]

 Some studies of patient satisfaction with cancer genetic counseling services have been published.
 For example, one survey of individuals who participated in a cancer genetics program in its inaugural year reported that the clinical services met the needs and expectations of most people.
 Patients reported that the best parts of the experience were simply having a chance to talk to someone about cancer concerns, having personalized summary letters and family pedigrees, learning that cancer risk was lower than expected, or realizing that one had been justified in suspecting the inheritance of cancer in one’s family.